Will there be help provided in applying for grants?

 Yes, international students are welcome to apply.
 International students must meet minimum program requirements including a language proficiency test, where applicable (see the program requirements for more details).
 International students should also see the SGS website for differences in tuition and other considerations for studying in Canada.
 Please see the International Student page for more information.

 The Translational Research Program is a full-time professional program, meaning that you may not concurrently take any other graduate program.
 Since the TRP is a professional program and does not provide students with a stipend or living allowance, we understand that our students may have other obligations.
 We do ask that clinicians in the program secure protected time with their departments to ensure they can attend classes, participate in group and co-curricular activities and have time to complete their capstone projects in a timely fashion.

 Can I send a scanned copy of my transcripts?

 You are required to attached a scanned copy of all your transcripts to the online application form.
 An official, sealed transcript must also be sent to the TRP/LMP office once you are accepted into the program.

 As this is a professional program, there are no paid stipends.
 The program is designed to help students seek to support themselves through grants, research opportunities and industry collaborations.
 Please see Funding Page for more details.

 Are the Capstone Projects done independently or as a group?

 Translational Research is a collaborative activity and students are encouraged to work together to identify medical needs and plan high impact projects that help generate solutions for patients.
 Although projects are intended to be collaborative so that we can tackle ‘Big Problems’ together, individual contributions and roles must be clearly defined.
-In special cases, with the approval of the Program Committee, some students may work on individual projects where issues of resources, IP, funding or an established research trajectory do not allow for collaboration within the class.
+In special cases, some students may work on individual projects.